 Welcome to the official site of Claudine Burnett

-Enough about my new book….if you like history don’t forget to visit my BLOG on this website.
+If you want to learn more about my books, be sure to click on the book link in my headline bar.
+Also….if you like history don’t forget to visit my BLOG on this website.
 It will give you a glimpse of what was going on 100 years ago.
 Besides a chronology, don’t forget to read the narrative!
 Also, check out my other BLOGS at Historic Long Beach Blogspot (click here).
 Also, Historic Seal Beach Blogspot (click here).
 I hope you will find my books and blogs both informative as well as fun!

 Long Beach is fortunate to have such an accomplished historian.
 Thank you for everything you do to keep our rich history alive.Olivia Maiser, Long Beach Auditor's office